simonh1000/ftp-deploy/README.md

 ## Configuration

-You need to list all fie patterns that you want to include for uploading, and the exclude option enables exceptions to the rule
+You need to list all file patterns that you want to include for uploading, and the exclude option enables exceptions to the rule

  * `include`: all files that match will be uploaded.
 Note that a `[ ]` matches nothing
  * `exclude`: if a file matches the include pattern a subset may nonetheless be excluded